mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 This is how far into the Negatives you can go before you die.

-Overflow = (4 * Body Dice) + pips
+Overflow = (2 × Body dice)

-If you had a Body of 2D6 you would have an Overflow of 8
+If you had a Body of 5 you would have an Overflow of 10

 #### Movement